Our Team

 Shemeka, a nonprofit management professional, and a collaborative community change agent with a passion for people empowerment, human capital and serving marginalized populations.
 She carries eight plus years of administrative and managerial experience with a versatile skill set ranging from data entry, project management, program management and evaluation, grant writing, branding/marketing and social media management.

-A Houston, Texas native, she began working in the non-profit sector as an affordable housing advocate in social services management for low income residents and families in South Texas.
-She has served on the City of San Antonio’s Community Action Advisory Board as a Private Representative in 2016.
+A Houston, Texas native, she began working in the non-profit sector as an affordable housing advocate in social services management for low-income residents and families in South Texas.
+In 2016, she served on the City of San Antonio’s Community Action Advisory Board as a Private Representative.
 Shemeka is also the owner of Colorful Conscience LLC, a socially conscious business branding purposeful work to IGNITE change, INSPIRE communities and IMPACT the next generation using collaborative alliances within the public and private sector.
 Her mission is to address the Social Determinants of Health by creating bridges for people powered solutions that ignite social equity and change.

-She holds a Bachelor of Arts in Sociology from St. Mary’s University (San Antonio, TX), a Community Health Worker certification from the State of Texas, a Non-Profit Leadership and Management graduate certificate and is pursuing her Masters of Public Administration from The University of Texas in San Antonio.
+She holds a Bachelor of Arts in Sociology from St. Mary’s University (San Antonio, TX), a Community Health Worker certification from the State of Texas, a Non-Profit Leadership and Management graduate certificate and pursued her Masters of Public Administration from The University of Texas in San Antonio.

 Gabriela Garcia, PhD, Capacity Building Partnerships Lead